trdownie/the-blockchain-quiz/README.md

 - The landing page will display to our target users that this site is exactly what they are looking for.
 - From the landing page, the user will be invited to take part in the quiz immediately.
-- Upon embarking on the quiz, there are two outcomes for each question, -- either a correct answer, leading to another question, o	or an incorrect answer, leading to information that helps the user learn more and retry the quiz from the beginning (to solidify the information and help the user learn).
+- Upon embarking on the quiz, there are two outcomes for each question,
+    - either a correct answer, leading to another question,
+    - or an incorrect answer, leading to information that helps the user learn more and retry the quiz from the beginning (to solidify the information and help the user learn).
 At this stage the user will get a ‘rank’ based on someone in the Bitcoin space to make the process fun.
-•	On completing the quiz with 100% the user will be presented with a reward (an algorithmically produced piece of art) to elicit a positive feeling, and their name will be added to the leaderboard of the site.
+- On completing the quiz with 100% the user will be presented with a reward (an algorithmically produced piece of art) to elicit a positive feeling, and their name will be added to the leaderboard of the site.
-•	Finally, there will be an option to learn more about the site and to connect with me but only once they have completed the quiz.
+- Finally, there will be an option to learn more about the site and to connect with me but only once they have completed the quiz.
 This serves as a filter for those who are genuinely interested in learning, or those who already know their stuff.
 This gives these users exclusivity which further adds to the desire to contacting me.

 The content considerations are:
-•	The website is interactive; therefore, it will involve a combination of buttons to click, toggle buttons/drag and drop words/input fields for answering questions, and pop-ups that inform the user of different things.
+- The website is interactive; therefore, it will involve a combination of buttons to click, toggle buttons/drag and drop words/input fields for answering questions, and pop-ups that inform the user of different things.
-•	Text will be used for questions and explanations.
+- Text will be used for questions and explanations.
-•	Images will be used for giving the user a rank and if needed to explain a concept.
+- Images will be used for giving the user a rank and if needed to explain a concept.
-•	A form will be used for contacting me.
+- A form will be used for contacting me.
-•	The final page will present a canvas to the user in which an algorithmically generated piece of artwork will be available for downloading.
+- The final page will present a canvas to the user in which an algorithmically generated piece of artwork will be available for downloading.

 ##### *Structure*
 The website is a quiz – it has a single and concise purpose.
 As such, no complex structure is warranted, and since JavaScript will be utilised, this allows for a basic structure that JavaScript can then manipulate as the user interacts with the site.

 The website structure will be as follows:
 1. Landing Page: including,
-o	A title as to what the website is o	The option for users to play the quiz o	A special mention for return users o	An option for previous winners to sidestep the quiz and learn more about the project or contact me since they have already completed it
+- A title as to what the website is
+- The option for users to play the quiz
+- A special mention for return users
+- An option for previous winners to sidestep the quiz and learn more about the project or contact me since they have already completed it
 2. Question Page: a question page that users interact with and that either progresses through the 10 questions in order, or tells the users they have failed, informs them of why to educate them, and allows them to return to the beginning
-3. Winners Page: a page dedicated to those who have completed the quiz, presenting the winners with: o	A congratulation message from me o	Their place on the scoreboard o	A unique piece of art that is algorithmically generated o	The option to contact me or connect with me on social media o	The option to learn more about the site
+3. Winners Page: a page dedicated to those who have completed the quiz, presenting the winners with:
+- A congratulation message from me
+- Their place on the scoreboard
+- A unique piece of art that is algorithmically generated
+- The option to contact me or connect with me on social media
+- The option to learn more about the site

 The website will not have header or footer navigation as this will take away from the experience of the site and the strictly controlled nature of navigation/information flow.